jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-05.md

 Encouraging start.

 We trained until 9 PM.
 Footwork drills, serve practice, rally simulations, conditioning.
 I was good—had been the best player in Winnipeg by a significant margin.

 Here, I was middle of the pack.
 Maybe.

+The girl next to me—Emma, from Montreal—had footwork so fast she looked like she was gliding.
+The guy across the court—David, from Calgary—served with power I'd never seen up close.
+Every single person here was extraordinary.

+And I was just... good.

-After training, I collapsed in my dorm room and called Ethan.
+After training, I collapsed in my dorm room.
+Every muscle ached.
+My brain was overwhelmed with technical feedback.
+My hands were shaking from exhaustion.

+I called Ethan.

 "How was day one?" he asked.